“When I used to walk out of the ring, after the shoot, I used to feel like a raped woman. I couldn’t walk straight.”

 Because yes is yes, no is taken as a yes, maybe is a yes.
 Frankly, consent does not mean anything when a man’s blood is up.
 And women are the weaker sex it seems.
 All those fans of SRK, take a good look at this.

 7. “Balatkar se yaad aaya, meri biwi kahan hain?”

 Making rape jokes?
 In a country plagued by rape?
 What’s wrong with Bollywood?

 Here’s an honorary mention.
-You think men putting women down is a custom?
+Do you think men putting women down is a custom?
 What about a woman putting down women?
-Kajol-SRK starrer Dilwale Dulhaniya Le jayenge has this dialogue by Farida Jalal, Simran’s mother in the movie – “Sapne dekho, zaroor dekho, bas unke poore hone ki shart mat rakho.”
+Kajol-SRK starrer Dilwale Dulhaniya Le Jayenge has this dialogue by Farida Jalal, Simran’s mother in the movie – “Sapne dekho, zaroor dekho, bas unke poore hone ki shart mat rakho.”
 A mother telling a daughter to dream and not work for it because she is a woman.
 Nothing gets worse than a woman downplaying another.